 Destruction of Castles in Michinoku

-Tohoku in 774Tohoku in 774
+Tohoku in 774

 '' Emishi no kimi Ukutsuhau and others led their [Emishi] clans back to Emishi territory.
 They [Country office] sent a messenger to call them back, but Ukutsuhau did not agree to return.
-He [Ukutsuhau] said '' I shall lead one or two companion clans and will surely invade the castles and forts ''.
+He [Ukutsuhau] said '' I shall lead one or two companion clans and will surely invade the castles and forts."

 In July of the same year of Hoki 5, the Japanese army suffered the first severe defeat at the hands of the Emishi.